 March 7 1861 Thursday

 Alabama.
 Braxton Bragg was the second Brigadier-General appointed in the Confederate Army.
-He was assigned to the newly created Department of West Florida and the Forces in Pensacola which were gathering to threaten the Union garrison at Fort Pickens.
+He was assigned to command the newly created Department of West Florida and the Forces in Pensacola which were gathering to threaten the Union garrison at Fort Pickens.

 Georgia.
-The Georgia state convention reassembled.
+The Georgia State Convention reassembled.

 Louisiana.
 The Louisiana state legislature adopted an ordinance in secret session transferring to the Confederate States $536,000, being the amount of bullion in the US mint and customs seized by the State.